Attend an Event

 ISHS administers this national, highly regarded academic program in Idaho and invites students to research and develop topics of local, state, national, or world significance that relates to the annual theme and is historically significant.
 National History Day in Idaho (NHDI) helps students develop critical thinking and problem-solving, research and reading, and oral and written communication skills, as well as build a sense of responsibility for and involvement in the democratic process.
 Regional contests are held throughout the state in February and March, the State contest is April, and the national finals at the University of Maryland are held each June.

 Wine, Eats, and Artifacts

 Held the third Thursday in August, these house party fundraisers are hosted by the Foundation for Idaho History and provide guests with the opportunity to get up close and personal with objects, archives and stories from ISHS collections in a relaxed cocktail party atmosphere.

 Esto Perpetua Awards and Luncheon

 A signature program of the State Historical Society since 1999, the Esto Perpetua award honors significant contributions to the preservation and promotion of Idaho history.
 It takes its name from Idaho's state motto meaning "Let It Be Perpetual."
 Each year organizations and individuals are recognized for professional accomplishment, public service, volunteerism, and philanthropy.
 Award winners exemplify excellence in preservation through innovation and demonstrated commitment to the education, protection, and interpretation of Idaho's cultural or natural assets and the integration of these assets into community life.
-The annual awards will be held in the spring.
+The annual awards will be held in the summer.